๐Ÿ”ฅ The Hidden Risk of Improper AVD Host Decommissioning

 • Intune managed device removal

-• Bulk mode (CSV / TXT input)
+• Bulk mode with CSV / TXT input

-• DRY RUN safety model (default)
+• DRY RUN safety model by default

 • Structured logging